-Lovina on the north coast is a low key resort that’s very much on the backpacker beaten path and can provide an excellent base to the northern volcanoes and coastline which features spots to dive or just be a beach bum.
+Nestled on the north coast, Lovina is a low key resort that’s very much on the backpacker beaten path and can provide an excellent base to the northern volcanoes and coastline which features spots to dive or just be a beach bum.

 Bali is particularly good for solos because of the many activities on the island, both in sea and on land, so it’s very easy to hook up with other like minded folk.
 Indonesians too must rate as some of the friendliest people on the planet, are very welcoming and proud of their nation, and so they should be.